 Size: Standard crib mattresses should measure approximately 27.5" wide (this varies about .25" between brands and versions), 52" long, and about 5-6" thick.
-This is the standard mattress size for baby cribs, and is not to be confused with the smaller sizes necessary for playards (check out the best pack n plays and travel cribs) or bassinets (check out the best bassinets).
+This is the standard mattress size for baby cribs, and is not to be confused with the smaller sizes necessary for playards (check out the best travel cribs) or bassinets (check out the best bassinets).
 By law, a crib mattress must be at least 27.25" wide and 51.625" long, and a maximum of 6" thick.
 Thicker mattresses are not allowed given the risk for a standing baby to climb and fall out of the crib.
 Crib and toddler are not always a great combination, so be sure to lower the mattress down when they turn into a little monkey!
 Always consider sleeping safety when you're setting up your crib.

 Corners: You will notice that some mattresses for sale have rounded corners, and some have squared corners.
 About 99% of all cribs have squared corners, so a squared corner mattress tends to fit much better without gaps.
 Gaps in the corners aren't a huge concern, but they can be an annoying place for pacifiers or lovies to fall and get lost.
 A mattress with squared corners prevents these issues.